This feature is in

 If you change ownership on your repository, or convert a repository from public to private, you may need to reconnect Git Gateway with proper permissions:

-- Go to Settings > Build & deploy > Continuous Deployment > Build settings to re-link the repository.
+- Go to Site settings > Build & deploy > Continuous Deployment > Build settings to re-link the repository.

-- Go to Settings > Identity > Services > Git Gateway to add a new API access token following the instructions in the section above.
+- Go to Site settings > Identity > Services > Git Gateway to add a new API access token following the instructions in the section above.

 Once the Git Gateway is active, you can talk to your Git provider's API from your site via